 From radio memorabilia to radio Hall-of-Famers enshrined on plaques, the museum is a noteworthy destination when planning your visit to LaGrange and Troup County.

 In 1922, the Federal Communications Commission (FCC) licensed the first radio station in Georgia — the popular and well-known WSB in Atlanta.
-Nearly a century later, we are now appreciating the legacy of Georgia radio at the Georgia Radio Museum and Hall of Fame, located inside the Legacy Museum on Main in downtown LaGrange.
+Nearly a century later, we are now appreciating the legacy of Georgia radio at the Georgia Radio Museum and Hall of Fame, located in the historic Hillside neighborhood of LaGrange, Georgia.

 To really appreciate the history, check out the timeline of radio stations licensed from 1922 to 1941.
 In that timeframe, 29 new stations started broadcasting in Georgia, lending to the boom in a new form of entertainment, news and technology.
 You’ll recognize many radio stations that are still in operation today with familiar call letters, like WMAZ in Macon and WRBL in Columbus.